 Cumberland Green (Jimmy Camp) DGC – Fountain

-If you’re looking for a truly beginner-friendly frisbee golf course near Colorado Springs, we recommend the Cumberland Green Disc Golf Course, also known as Jimmy Camp DCG.
+If you’re looking for a truly beginner-friendly frisbee golf course near Colorado Springs in Fountain, we recommend the Cumberland Green Disc Golf Course, also known as Jimmy Camp DCG.
 As a short course full of interesting par 3’s, pros can practice their putting while amateurs have their choice between multiple baskets per hole.

 Inspired to head out for a round of frisbee golf?
 Of course, these courses are just a small selection of the many great disc golf opportunities available near Colorado’s largest metro areas.
 For a few more high-quality courses around the state, feel free to check out our blog on the best disc golf courses in Colorado.